Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

 \subsection{Max pixel difference ratio}

-Although reconstruction error allows stars and a subset of AGN to stand out from the rest, a substantial overlap between suspected AGN and DESI-classified galaxies remains, especially at higher magnitudes.
+Although the reconstruction error allows stars and a subset of AGN to stand out, a substantial overlap between suspected AGN and DESI-classified galaxies remains, especially at higher magnitudes.
 Even though measured on a pixel-by-pixel scale, MSE averages away specific pixel differences, leading to less nuanced differences between input and output.
-As an example, if the reconstructed image ended up being the correct values but just shifted by one pixel, this would be penalised heavily under MSE.
-From the perspective of this paper, such a scenario would imply that the model knew a bright pixel was valid and therefore, should not be penalised.
-Another example would be if only the brightest pixel is different in the reconstruction.
-MSE would significantly reduce the impact of this measurement, potentially scoring similar to a source that gave small errors in every pixel within the mask.
+For example, if the reconstructed image ended up being the correct values but shifted by one pixel, this would be penalised heavily under MSE.
+From the perspective of this paper, such a scenario would represent a desirable outcome, as the model would correctly predict the presence of a bright, unresolved component, even if its exact location were shifted by a few pixels within the mask.
+Another example would be if only the brightest pixel were different in the reconstruction.
+The MSE would significantly reduce the impact of this measurement, potentially scoring similarly to a source that gave minor errors in every pixel within the mask.

-To ensure such cases are not overlooked, we measure the pixel value ratio between the brightest pixel from the input mask and the brightest pixel from the reconstruction.
-As shown in \cref{fig:max_ratio_all_mags}, the produced distributions show a much tighter spread of values for many of the AGN selections, with a skew towards higher scores.
-The majority of the galaxy subset produce a ratio less than 10, whereas a large population of suspected AGN from each selection feature a larger ratio.
+To ensure such cases are not overlooked, we measured the pixel value ratio between the brightest pixel from the input mask and the brightest pixel from the reconstruction.
+As is shown in \cref{fig:max_ratio_all_mags}, the produced distributions show a much tighter spread of values for many of the AGN selections, with a skew towards higher scores.
+The majority of the galaxy subset produces a ratio of less than 10, whereas a large population of suspected AGN from each selection features a larger ratio.

 Another important difference between this metric and MSE is how the results are relative, reducing the impact of magnitude on the recorded values.
-Many of the high density peaks remain consistent, even as the magnitude of the sources increase.
-This implies that this metric is more robust at detecting fainter AGN than MSE.
+Many of the high-density peaks remain consistent, even as the magnitude of the sources increases.
+This implies that this metric is more robust at detecting fainter AGN than the MSE.